Zaneham/Minuteman-computer-emulator/README.md

 ## Related Projects

-If building an emulator for nuclear missile guidance computers has left you wanting more vintage military computing, might we suggest:
+If building an emulator for nuclear missile guidance computers has left you wanting more vintage military computing, might I suggest:

 - **[JOVIAL J73 LSP](https://github.com/Zaneham/jovial-lsp)** - Language server for the programming language that flies F-15s, B-52s, and AWACS.
 Same era as the D17B, considerably less plutonium.